 Common and Thematic Conceptual Models

-The Common Conceptual Model defines concepts and relationships together with patterns that are common across all the domains of interest i.e. the FSDF Themes.
+The FSDF Common Conceptual Model defines concepts and relationships together with patterns that are common across all the domains of interest i.e. the FSDF Themes.
 It enables coherence across the domains and may include:

 the definition of the spatial and temporal representations of and between spatial objects;